Going To Mexico

 Pharmaceuticals

-As a matter of law, the U.S. bans “importation” of prescription drugs, but exceptions are usually made for “personal use” amounts of FDA-approved drugs (a 60- or 90-day supply).
+As a matter of law, the U.S. bans the “importation” of prescription drugs, but exceptions are usually made for “personal use” amounts of FDA-approved drugs (a 60- or 90-day supply).
 If your prescription contains a narcotic, you may need a prescription from a Mexican doctor to buy it AND one from a U.S. doctor to bring it across the border.
 For details, see FDA.gov or CBP.gov.